 6.51 Pre-processor Directives [NMP]

+The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.48 applies to Python since Python does not have a preprocessor???
+(True/False)

-6.51.1 Applicability to language
+6.XX.1 Applicability to language

-Python v3.8 will provide a new API that gives access to various runtime, import and compiler events.
+Python v3.8 provides a new API that gives access to various runtime, import and compiler events.
 The information gathered from these events can be used to detect, identify and avoid malicious activity.
 For example, sys.audithook can be used to add a callback function for a predefined set of events.
 The callback function receives the name of the event as well as arguments that can be used for monitoring and filtering.
 These monitored events could be used to evaluate third party components for suspicious activity during runtime, reducing the inherent risks associated with external modules.
 These new hooks are especially useful in situations where third-party source code is either unavailable or too large to evaluate for malicious activity.

-6.51.2 Guidance to language users
+6.XX.2 Guidance to language users